 I like to cut swiss chard like basil, so I stack the leaves and then roll them together and slice them all at once.
 You can then do a rough chop the other way to get them into smaller pieces!

 So all of the major players in this dish cook very quickly, which is great, but it does also mean you should watch out for any one of them burning.
-So when you’re cooking this, give it your full attention and get it over with quickly!
+When you’re cooking this, give it your full attention and get it over with quickly!

 - 2 tablespoons olive oil